status-im/nimbus-eth2/docs/the_nimbus_book/src/validator-monitor.md

 # Validator monitoring

-!!! note
-    This feature is available from `v23.1.0` onwards.
-    Earlier Nimbus versions included a preview version this feature behind a feature flag without enabling it by default.

 The validator monitoring feature allows for tracking the life cycle and performance of one or more validators in detail.
 Monitoring can be carried out for any validator, with slightly more detail for validators that are running in the same beacon node.